 The MSc in Pre-Hospital Medicine

-This brand new, innovative degree programme follows the hugely successful Intercalated BSc in Pre-Hospital Medicine.
-This part-time MSc is for doctors and paramedics who wish to gain an advanced knowledge in pre-hospital medicine and who want to make a difference within their healthcare professions.
+This innovative degree programme is a part time MSc for doctors and paramedics who wish to gain an advanced knowledge in pre-hospital medicine and who want to make a difference within their healthcare professions.
 The programme is currently in its inaugural year and is run in partnership with Queen Mary University of London and is delivered at Barts and The London School of Medicine and Dentistry, one of the leading medical schools in the UK.

 The programme is designed to enable students to embrace subject matter relevant to the holistic management of patients and modules cover a wide range of topics including human factors. simulation and performance.
 These topics are joined with modules exploring cutting-edge science and applied to patients who present in the pre-hospital phase of care thereby resulting in a holistic, realistic, practice-based Masters degree.

-The programme will run over three years part-time comprising a variety of taught modules in the first two years and a dissertation in the final year.
-For the dissertation year students will not be in attendance, but supporting tutorials will be arranged on an individual basis.
+The programme runs over three years comprising a variety of taught modules in the first two years and a dissertation in the final year.
+For the dissertation year students will not be in attendance but supporting tutorials and virtual classrooms are arranged for the group, and individually.

-The programme will be delivered on an attendance basis (not distance learning), and all the teaching will take place in London, located at both Barts and The London School of Medicine and The Institute of Pre-Hospital Care at London’s Air Ambulance.
+The programme is delivered on an attendance basis (not distance learning), and all the teaching will take place in London, located at both Barts and The London School of Medicine and The Institute of Pre-Hospital Care at London’s Air Ambulance.

-We will be running ‘teaching hubs’ for each of the modules, which are envisioned to be between 3 - 5 days in duration.
+We will be running ‘teaching pods’ for each of the modules, which are 3 - 5 days in duration.
 The direction of individual study will be guided by the formal study sessions attended - along with the overview offered by the reading lists and also the assignments and tutorials.
 Students are expected to demonstrate an active role in their own learning - by reading widely, reflecting on and developing, and expanding, their knowledge, understanding and critical abilities - in relation to the subject area.

 Modules and Course Content